coderefinery/git-intro/content/conflicts.md

 4. What happens if you apply the same modification on both branches?
-5. If you create a branch `like-avocados`, commit a change, then from this branch create another banch `dislike-avocados`, commit again, and try to merge both branches into `master` you will not see a conflict.
+5. If you create a branch `like-avocados`, commit a change, then from this branch create another banch `dislike-avocados`, commit again, and try to merge both branches into `main` you will not see a conflict.
 Can you explain, why it is different this time?
 ```{solution}
 4: No conflict in this case if the change is the same.